maged0707/GP/README.md

 ### Introduction:

-Allow me to present to you an exciting overview of my current graduation project, a practical showcase of applying robotics engineering and distance sensing in a monitoring and control system.
+Allow me to present to you an overview of my current graduation project, a practical showcase of applying robotics engineering and distance sensing in a monitoring and control system.
 This project aims to achieve an efficient monitoring system using robot techniques and sensors, providing accurate and continuously updated information.

 ### Project Objectives: